ARKopp/fabacademy2016/week5/Readme.md

 ~~~
-## Testing the limitation of my 3D Printers
+## Testing the limitations of my 3D Printers

 I have 3 [craftbots](https://www.craftunique.com/) from Hungary, 1 Uli2go from the Netherlands, 1 [Kiwi3D ](https://www.sharebot.it/index.php/prodotto/kiwi-3d/)from Italy and 3 Micos from the US in my lab.
 I already spend quite some testing the limits of these printers.